 São Vicente Carnival - Held yearly on Shrove Tuesday

 The most popular feast of São Vicente is the Carnival which is inspired by the carnivals of Brazil and mixed with their shared history of Portuguese flavours.
 The street parades are very much appreciated by the Cape Verdeans and tourists alike.
 The largest of the celebrations can be found in the town of Mindelo and can begin as early as 9am!

 The carnival is held on Shrove Tuesday.
-The 2020 date is Tuesday 25th February, and preparations and mini celebrations take place during the week before this date.
+The 2023 date is Tuesday 21st February, and 2024 is Tuesday 13th February and preparations and mini celebrations take place during the week before this date.

 Find out more about this vibrant Carnival on our blog.

 São Vicente Baia das Gatas Festival - August Full Moon

 The Baia das Gatas Music Festival occurs each year over the August full moon.
 Usually a long weekend.
 Full of artists and bands, this festival is a real party.

 There are a few festivals on the island including the common music festival that takes place on Santa Cruz in August.
 The other main colourful festival is: